ProofLabs/dex_of/README.md

 boundary conditions, meshing, analysis and post-processing.
 It produces lift-drag coefficients and forces on the boday.

 Originally created for the performers in the DARPA/SymCPS program.

+Flow direction is +x of the STL.

+Disclaimer:  Check the underlying assumptions of the SimpleFOAM solutions.
+Results may be highly mesh senstitive for some geometries.
+Be sure to ascertain the the validity of the results.

 To rebuild the docker image kishorestevens/dexof:latest  use build.sh